anticultist/vscode-java-policy/README.md

 ## Support

-[Buy me a coffee](https://ko-fi.com/anticultist) to support the progress of this expansion.
+[Buy me a coffee](https://ko-fi.com/anticultist) to support the progress of this extension.